ECON 252 Principles of Microeconomics (3)

 PSYC 157 Introduction to Psychology: Science for the Citizen (3)

 An introductory survey of theories, topics and applications in psychology.
-Courses cover a wide range of classic and contemporary topics in psychology, including brain and behavior, thinking and intelligence, and psychological disorders.
+Courses cover a wide range of classic and contemporary topics in psychology, which may include: brain and behavior, child development, thinking and intelligence, social influences on behavior, and psychological disorders.
 The 157 course emphasizes social science methodology and, therefore, students will conduct basic studies to address psychological questions using appropriate research methods.
 A student cannot earn credit for both PSYC 156 and PSYC 157.
-Section 71468 also satisfies LO2 Critical Thinking Seminar.

 SOC 203 Social Problems (3)